* This is the Professional Version. *

 If AHTR is suspected, one of the first steps is to recheck the sample and patient identifications.
 Diagnosis is confirmed by a positive direct antiglobulin test, measuring urinary Hb, serum LDH, bilirubin, and haptoglobin.
 Intravascular hemolysis produces free Hb in the plasma and urine; haptoglobin levels are very low.
 Hyperbilirubinemia may follow.

-After the acute phase, the degree of acute renal failure determines the prognosis.
+After the acute phase, the degree of acute kidney injury determines the prognosis.
 Diuresis and a decreasing BUN usually portend recovery.
 Permanent renal insufficiency is unusual.
 Prolonged oliguria and shock are poor prognostic signs.

 Drug treatment of hypotension must be done cautiously.
 Pressor drugs that decrease renal blood flow (eg, epinephrine, norepinephrine, high-dose dopamine) are contraindicated.
 If a pressor drug is necessary, dopamine 2 to 5 mcg/kg/min is usually used.